marcelocf/janusgraph_tutorial/README.md

 JanusGraph has proven to be a solid and reliable solution to our project and I hope this guide is useful for you.

+## Scope

+On this tutorial we will build the backend database of a twitter clone.
+The sections are divided into:

+1. basic schema
+1. data loading
+1. querying
+1. indexing for performance
+1. hadoop integration

+By the end of this tutorial you should be able to design your own database backend using JanusGraph.